oneananda/AWS_Operations/Learning/003 AWS Lambda/002 AWS Lambda CPU-Memory-Timeouts/README.md

-# AWS Lambda CPU / Memory
+# AWS Lambda CPU / Memory / Timeouts

 ## What are the memory limits for AWS Lambda?
 The memory allocated to a Lambda function can be set between **128 MB and 10,240 MB (10 GB)** in increments of 1 MB.